Igloo: Building methods

 The sleeping platform is a raised area.
-Because warmer air rises and cooler air settles, the entrance area acts as a cold trap whereas the sleeping area will hold whatever heat is generated by a stove, lamp, body heat, or other device.
+With warmer air rising and cooler air settling, the entrance area acts as a cold trap whereas the sleeping area will hold whatever heat is generated by a stove, lamp, body heat, or other device.
 The Central Inuit, especially those around the Davis Strait, lined the living area with skin, which could increase the temperature within from around 2 C to 10–20 C.